uv-research/AppGen-1.0-webApplication/README.md

 ## pre requirements
 * python 3.7

-## Packages to be installed to start AppGen
+## Packages required to start AppGen
 * SimpleWebSocketServer
 * Chatterbot==1.0.2
 * pytz

 ## how to Run Application?
-  open the project location in terminal and type `python server.py`.
+  open the project location in terminal and type `python server.py` to start the server.
 Then open the `index.html` file to use AppGen as web Application.